Jitwoof/QA-Portfolio/README.md

 ## About Me

-I’m a QA Engineer with practical experience in testing web applications, REST APIs, and client-server interactions.
-I design clean test cases, write detailed bug reports, and enjoy solving tricky bugs through both manual investigation and API diagnostics.

-I value clear documentation, structured thinking, and constant learning.
-My background includes working with international project teams (ESTIEM), developing a Telegram bot from scratch, and creating full-cycle QA documentation.
+I'm a QA engineer with a focus on manual testing web-applications and API, I own tools for bug tracking and test automation.
+I enjoy solving tricky situations and finding a key to a solution.
+My strengths are creating and maintaining clear test documentation, ability to work in teams, attention to detail, structured thinking and an analytical approach to error detection.
+I strive to apply my skills to improve product quality and reduce costs for company.

 ## 📁 What's in here?